MicrosoftDocs/azure-docs/articles/hdinsight/connect-on-premises-network.md

 ---
-title: Connect HDInsight to your on-premises network - Azure HDInsight
+title: Connect Azure HDInsight to your on-premises network
 description: Learn how to create an HDInsight cluster in an Azure Virtual Network, and then connect it to your on-premises network.
 Learn how to configure name resolution between HDInsight and your on-premises network by using a custom DNS server.
 author: hrasheed-msft
+ms.author: hrasheed
 ms.reviewer: jasonh
 ms.service: hdinsight
 ms.custom: hdinsightactive
 ms.topic: conceptual
-ms.date: 12/28/2018
+ms.date: 04/04/2019
-ms.author: hrasheed
 ---

 # Connect HDInsight to your on-premises network